trpc/trpc/www/docs/server/adapter/standalone.md

 createServer((req, res) => {
   /**
-   * Handle the request however you like here,
+   * Handle the request however you like,
    * just call the tRPC handler when you're ready
    */